Kae134/MyWeeklyAllowance/TestDescription.md

         - shouldThrowExceptionWhenFirstnameIsMissing : verify that an exception is thrown when the Firstname is not entered
         - shouldThrowExceptionWhenFirstnameIsInvalid : verify that an exception is thrown when the Firstname is not well formated

+    Get My Children :
+      Global :
+        - shouldReturnOnlyParentOwnChildren : verify that the parent can only see their own children
+        - shouldReturnEmptyArrayWhenParentHasNoChildren : verify that an empty array is returned when the parent has no children
+        - shouldReturnChildrenOrderedByName : verify that children are returned ordered by name and firstname

     Deposit Money on child account :
       Global :
         - shouldAddMoneyToChildAccount : verify that money has been added to child
         - shouldRemoveMoneyFromParent : verify that money has been removed from parent
-        - shouldThrowExceptionWhenNotEnoughMoney : verify that an exception is thrown when there is not enought money on the parent account for the transfer
+        - shouldThrowExceptionWhenNotEnoughMoney : verify that an exception is thrown when there is not enough money on the parent account for the transfer

       Amount :
         - shouldThrowExceptionWhenAmountIsMissing : verify that an exception is thrown when the amount is not entered